erfanghorbanee/MyGuideToEthicalHacking/README.md

 # MyGuideToEthicalHacking

-My personal guide to remeber stuff.
+My personal guide to remember stuff.

 Feel free to improve it :)